eduardogz94/ui-kit/README.md

 	<eg-button id="Test"></eg-button>

-This, will return this:
+This, will return:

 	<eg-button id="Test">
 		<button id=Test-button></button>
 	</eg-button>

 	If no id, component will be created as id="no-id"

 Adding innerText.

 	<eg-button>Name</eg-button>

-This, will return this:
+This, will return:

 	<eg-button>
 		<button>Test</button>
 	</eg-button>

 	If no innerText, component will be created with the name of "Button"

 Input works as usual as the HTMLInputelement